Artificial-Intelligence-Computer-Vision/ML_Traffic_sign_classification/README.md

 5. Use RL for image learning with new input image while it is detecting and localizing and gaining new data, with transfer learning

 6. Compare PPO and DQLearning

+7. Add 10 interation of random noise image for each immage